gbmhunter/blog/content/pcb-design/designators/index.md

 Designators normally only face in two directions only (i.e. down-facing and right-facing).

-{{< img src="close-up-of-0603-resistor-on-pcb.jpg" caption="A close-up of a 0603 resistor and it's designator on a PCB."  width="800px" >}}
+{{% figure src="close-up-of-0603-resistor-on-pcb.jpg" caption="A close-up of a 0603 resistor and it's designator on a PCB."  width="800px" %}}

 If you cannot fit the designators next to their relevant components (e.g. a dense PCB), you can place a group of designators beside their components with the same orientation/placement, and the user can still understand which designator belongs to which component.
 You can see this being done on PC components such as motherboards and GPUs.

-{{< img src="designators-separated-from-dense-components-on-pcb.png" caption="Designators can be separated from dense components, as long as they are grouped and are in the same orientation as the components."  width="800px" >}}
+{{% figure src="designators-separated-from-dense-components-on-pcb.png" caption="Designators can be separated from dense components, as long as they are grouped and are in the same orientation as the components."  width="800px" %}}

 ## Resetting Designators